Aloysius Pazheparambil

-Mar Aloysius (Louis) Pazheparambil (Pulinkunnoo, 25 March 1847 – Ernakulam, 9 December 1919) was the Vicar Apostolic of Ernakulam in the Syro-Malabar Catholic Church.
+Mar Aloysius (Louis) Pazheparambil (25 March 1847 in Pulinkunnoo – 9 December 1919 in Ernakulam) was the Vicar Apostolic of Ernakulam in the Syro-Malabar Catholic Church.
 Originally a monk of the Syrian Carmelites, he was expelled along with nine others in 1875 from the religious order by the local bishop for writing to the Pope asking for an Indian bishop to rule his church.
 Later in 1896, he became one of three Indian bishops appointed to rule over the three Vicariates Apostolic in his church.

 Early life and ordination

 Aloysius Pazheparambil was born in Pulinkunnoo at Alleppey and joined the Carmelite order for Catholic Syrians in 1860.

 At that time, the local Catholic Thomas Christians were under the authority of a Latin Church bishop.
 There were constant quarrels, because these Latin bishops had little understanding of the Thomas Christians.
 The Thomas Catholics eventually began agitating for their own bishop.

 Against this backdrop and to avoid such harmful future developments, a group of monks asked for a native bishop.
-Father Aloysius Pazheparambil was the head and spokesman of this group and for his actions was, in 1875, expelled from the Carmelite order along with the others by Leonardo Mellano, the Apostolic Vicar of Verapoly.
+Priest Aloysius Pazheparambil was the head and spokesman of this group and for his actions was, in 1875, expelled from the Carmelite order along with the others by Leonardo Mellano, the Apostolic Vicar of Verapoly.

 Pope Leo XIII soon intervened, and in 1887 dissolved the episcopal structure then present and designated for them the Apostolic Vicariates of Trichur and Kottayam, headed by the Latin bishops Adolph Edwin Medlycott and Charles Lavigne.
 Both were respectful to the Thomas Christians and their rite, and with an open mind prepared the transition to local bishops.
-This finally happened in 1896 when Medlycott and Lavigne resigned from their Vicariates and the Pope reorganized the VIcariates to create Vicariate of Ernakulam.
+This finally happened in 1896 when Medlycott and Lavigne resigned from their Vicariates and the Pope reorganized the Vicariates to create Vicariate of Ernakulam.
 In that year came the first Syro-Malabar titular bishops, elevated as Vicars Apostolics to the dioceses.
 One of them, the Vicar Apostolic of Ernakulam, was Pazheparambil.